karry83/csjunior/hashtable induction.md

       -  second line: time eclipsed in millimun second
 - task 2:
   -  thinking : what decide the time eclipsed? randomly?
-  -  any way to improve the alguthsm
+  -  any way to improve the algorithm
 - task 3:
   - requirement: find the score of any student with 1s
   - input: